RealXun/Methodology_for_Hyperspectral_Band_Selection_/README.md

 ## Dependencies and libraries imported

 You'll need a working Python environment to run the code.
+The Python version used is 3.8

 The required dependencies are specified in the file `requirenments.txt`.